 In the average cost method, the weighted average cost of all inventory on hand is used for the cost of goods sold.
 In a market where prices are rising, using FIFO is better, as it reduces the cost of goods sold and increases earnings.
 Therefore, it may be said that FIFO is a more aggressive method than LIFO in this case only.

-- We can see that the lowest net income would be coming from the FIFO method, as the COGS is lowest.
+- We can see that the highest net income would be coming from the FIFO method, as the COGS is the lowest.